zarkash-aws/try-valkey-image-builder/Readme.md

 3. **Open the Image Creator Tool**
   - Open image_creator.html in your browser.
   - Wait for the boot process to complete.
 You'll know it's finished when you see data printed in the server log.
   - Make any desired changes to the image.
 For example, you can load keys to the server at this stage, or make any modifications to the state.
+You can edit the image state both through the cli and directly through the VM terminal.
   - Once the image is in the desired state, click "Save State".
 This will download a binary file of the current state.

 4. **Compress the Binary File**